Puma Faas 600 v2 Review Facts

 - Thick but not heavy outsole for extra protection and padding

-- Stylish trainer that looks sleek and feels lightweight
+- The stylish trainer that looks sleek and feels lightweight

 - Long-lasting traction that performs in both wet and dry conditions